kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 expresses the priority of each HTTP response using absolute values, rather than as a relative relationship between a group of HTTP responses.

-This document defines the Priority header field for communicating the initial priority in an HTTP version-independent manner, as well as HTTP/2 and HTTP/3 frames for reprioritizing the responses.
+This document defines a new priority scheme, a Priority header field for communicating the initial priority in an HTTP version-independent manner, as well as HTTP/2 and HTTP/3 frames for reprioritizing the responses.
 These share a common format structure that is designed to provide future extensibility.

 --- middle